8:30 Registration and Continental Breakfast

 Inclusionary Zoning: A Guide to Ordinances and the Law.

-with highest honors, from the University of North Carolina at Chapel Hill, a Masters of Community Planning from the University of Maryland, and a J.D. from the University of Virginia School of Law.
+with highest honors, from the University of North Carolina at Chapel Hill, a Masters of Community Planning from the University of Maryland, and his J.D. from the University of Virginia School of Law.

 Click here for more information about Jim.